SuReLI/randomized_rounding_paper/README.md

 This directory the code and the datasets used in the paper : Randomized rounding algorithms for large scale unsplittable flow problems.
 It contains all the presented algorithm, functions to create the instances and already created datasets.
+The code in this directory is Python3 code.
+A gurobi license is mandatory to use most of the solvers.
+The instances are stored using the pickle module of python.

 create_and_store_instances.py
 Contains functions to generate a custom dataset of instances